HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/export_usage_report.md

 2024-04,,2024-04-01_2024-04-02,UAT-ENV
 ```

-## Exporting the User Session Usage Report in Human-Readable Format
+## Exporting the user session usage report in human-readable format

 To export the user session usage report, use the following command and include the start date, end date, and `--pretty` option: